This article by Wayne Ariola was originally published on cio.com

 Ideally, we need a more orchestrated effort driven by strike teams (similar to centers of excellence, but less bureaucratic).
 The strike team should evangelize automation, manage the guardrails, provide design authority, advise on the technology that’s truly the best for each use case, and—above all—coordinate across the archipelago.

 Scaling RPA is a major hurdle for the majority of RPA implementations

 The majority of enterprise organizations have fewer than 10 bots in production, and only 13% have 100+ bots.
 That’s dismal.
 Moreover, production bots are utilized only about 15% of the time.
 What’s needed to scale?
 That’s the million-dollar question in this explosive industry which appears to be headed toward a tipping point.
 See the next section for some ideas.

-Craig, Forrester, and Tricentis are in the final stages of some exciting new research on what’s really required to adopt and scale enterprise automation.
-Together, we’re exploring:
+Craig, Forrester, and Tricentis recently completed some exciting new research on what’s really required to adopt and scale RPA and enterprise automation.
+Together, we explored:

 - The industry’s current state of automation maturity

 - What the top automation leaders do differently